 Online program management

 Our online appointment booking system ensures easy program management.
-Email/SMS appointment reminders and follow-ups are sent to all participants
+Email/SMS appointment reminders and follow-ups are sent to all participants.
+We do all the back-end work, you just review the appointment lists!

 Company Skin Cancer Screening report

-Your Company skin screening report allows you to best manage your workers’ sun exposure risks, identify areas for further education and to support your organisation’s ‘Duty of Care’ under the Occupational Safety and Health Act 1984.
+Your Company skin screening report allows you to best manage your workers’ sun exposure risks, identify areas for further education and to support your organisation’s Duty of Care for outdoor workers.

 As the Employer, you will receive a detailed company Skin Cancer Screening report outlining: